HermanMol/HermanMol/README.md

 - 👋 Hi, I’m @HermanMol
 - 🤓 I'm an ICT professional since 1986
-- 👀 I’m interested in Oracle, PHP, Dos, AutoIT, AWK
+- 👀 I’m interested in Oracle, PowerShell, PHP, Dos, AutoIT, AWK
 - 🌱 I’m currently learning git.
 - 💞️ I’m looking to collaborate on - not yet
 - 📫 How to reach me: mail me.